-Creutzfeldt-Jakob disease (CJD) - resulting in permanent symptoms other types of dementia (these are covered under the dementia definition).
+Creutzfeldt-Jakob disease (CJD) - resulting in permanent symptoms

 A definite diagnosis of Creutzfeldt-Jakob disease by a consultant neurologist.
 There must be permanent clinical loss of the ability to do all of the following:

 - remember;

 - reason; and

 - perceive, understand, express and give effect to ideas.